 - Bucket Name

-- Next, use the AWS Identity and Access Management Service (IAM) to create a user whose security credentials can be shared with OnSIP.
+- Use the AWS Identity and Access Management Service (IAM) to create a user whose security credentials can be shared with OnSIP.
 The IAM Service is provided for free to every AWS account.
-From the Console, select "services" and then "IAM", then select "users" > "create new user" and follow AWS's instructions for adding a user.
+From the Console, select "services" and then "IAM", then select "users" and click on the "Add User" button.
+Name the user "OnSIPRecording" and choose "Programatic access"Attach existing policies directly and choose the OnSIPRecording policy that was just created

 - Create an Access Key for the new user.
 Note: For security reasons, the secret key will only be viewable in the AWS Console at the time the Access Key is created.
 We recommend you copy and paste it into the Storage Service creation form in the OnSIP Admin Portal now.